 What He Avoided, and Why

-His avoidances were as instructive as his investments.
-He stayed away from neuropsychiatry unless the program was anchored to a biological marker — not because the unmet need was small, but because the endpoints were soft and the regulatory path was long and uncertain.
-He avoided capital-intensive hardware and implantable device programs where reimbursement clarity was years away.
-He passed on platform companies with broad ambitions but no near-term human readout.
+His avoidances were equally instructive.
+He stayed away from neuropsychiatry unless the program had a biological marker.
+Not because the unmet need was small.
+Because the endpoints were soft and the regulatory path was long.
+He passed on capital-intensive devices, platform companies with broad ambitions but no near-term human data, and first-time founders who had never navigated an IND or an FDA meeting.
+"I'm not a school," he said once.
+"I need people who already know how to do this."

 He wanted companies to be acquirable from day one.
 Not as an exit strategy.
 As a discipline.